Faculty Fellowship Program

 Eligibility for Open and First Book Fellowships

-• All tenured and tenure-track faculty in the humanities and humanistic social sciences at Washington University are eligible.
+• Only tenured and tenure-track faculty in the humanities and humanistic social sciences in Arts & Sciences at Washington University are eligible.

 • All fellows must be in residence at the university and at the Center for the Humanities for the term of the fellowship.